 When all indicators fail in the sideways market, you can find a resort in the Bollinger Band.
 It identifies the overbought and oversold condition of the sideways market with ease.
 In an overbought condition, traders short the currency pair.
 Likewise, traders go long in an oversold condition.

 The above chart is an example of a sideways market.
 Initiating a short position at the ‘flattened upper band’ and long trade at the ‘flattened lower band’ are the ideal trades in a sideways market.
 When the wicks peek out of the flattened bands, it intimates an entry point, which endorses a high success rate.
 As long as the market remains zig-zag, the bands’ relevance and application are of prominence.

 Bollinger bands are two lines drawn parallel to a moving average.

 They expand and contract based on price action and volatility.

 Overbought- If the price is outside the upper band.

 Oversold- If the price is outside the lower band.

 When the Bollinger band squeeze it signals a consolidation.
 The breakout may be towards or against the trend.

 The commonly used SMAs are 20 and 25.

 Bollinger Band is ‘the jack of all conditions, but the king of the only sideways market.’
-Hence to apply it in a wide range of market conditions, it is best to combine the bands with indicators like MACD (Moving Average Convergence and Divergence) or RSI (Relative Strength Indicator).
+Hence to apply it in a wide range of market conditions, it is best to combine the bands with indicators like MACD or with harmonic patterns like ABCD chart pattern.